JenniLehtonen/Weather-app/README.md

 This is the view when the user opens the application.
 ![frontpage](frontpage.png "frontpage")

-This is the view when the user sees the weather for the searched city
+This is the view when the user sees the weather for the searched city.
 ![secondPage](secondPage.png "secondPage")